nichoio/mark-two/README.md

  }
  ```

+ There's a good chance that you don't want to run a node locally to connect to.
+Instead you can request a free API key on [Infura](https://infura.io/) for example.
  Then you can utilize the connection in `src/server.js`.
 The current set up has preconfigured a connection to ropsten:
  `var eth = new ether.Eth(providers.ropsten);`
 2. Install dependencies: `npm install`